Localized statistics decoding for quantum low-density parity-check codes: Results

 \paragraph{Weighted cluster growth and the LSD validity condition.} For a given syndrome, the LSD algorithm is designed to find a factorization of the decoding graph that is as close to the optimal factorization as possible.
 Here, we define a factorization as \textit{optimal} if its clusters correspond exactly to the connected components induced by the error.

 The LSD decoder uses a weighted, reliability-based growth strategy to factorize the decoding graph.
 The algorithm begins by creating a cluster $H_{[C_i]}$ for each flipped detector node, i.e., a separate cluster is generated for every nonzero bit in the syndrome vector $\vec{s}$.
-At every growth step, each cluster $H_{[C_i]}$ is grown by one column by adding the fault node from its neighborhood that has the highest probability of being in error according to the input reliability information.
-This weighted growth strategy is particularly important for controlling the cluster size: limiting growth to a single fault node per time step ensures that an efficient factorization can be found, even for QLDPC codes with high degrees of expansion in their decoding graphs.
+At every growth step, each cluster $H_{[C_i]}$ is grown by one column by adding the fault node from its neighborhood with the highest probability of being in error according to the input reliability information.
+This weighted growth strategy is crucial for controlling the cluster size: limiting growth to a single fault node per time step increases the likelihood that an efficient factorization is found, especially for QLDPC codes with high degrees of expansion in their decoding graphs.

 If two or more clusters collide -- that is, if a check node would be contained in multiple clusters after a growth step -- the LSD algorithm merges them and forms a combined cluster.
 We use the notation $H_{[C_1 \cup C_2]}$ and $\vec{s}_{[C_1\cup C_2]}$ to indicate the decoding matrix and the syndrome of the combined cluster.